reduxjs/react-redux/docs/using-react-redux/static-types.md

 ## Typing the `connect` higher order component

-Traditionally typing components connected to the redux store using `connect` has been a bit laborious.
-Here's a full example.
+The `connect` higher-order function can be a bit laborious to type, because there are 3 sources of props: mapStateToProps, mapDispatchToProps, and props passed in from the parent component.
+Here's a full example of what it looks like to do that manually.

 ```ts
 import { connect } from 'react-redux'